pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/grease.md

 Note that implementations pre-dating RFC9580 are not required to ignore unknown packet types, so care SHOULD be taken when generating them.
 If in doubt, a Marker packet MAY be used instead.

-### TPKs
+### Certificates

-An implementation MAY use PGP-GREASE codepoints in the following TPK contexts:
+An implementation MAY use PGP-GREASE codepoints in the following certificate contexts:

 * Dummy algorithm IDs in algorithm-preference signature subpackets (subpacket types 11, 21, 22, and 39).
 * Signature subpacket IDs of dummy signature subpackets, in either the hashed or unhashed area.